-Component Approach for CEO Approach for other Executive KMP Total Fixed Remuneration \$920,774 Range between \$390,000 and \$415,000 Contract duration Ongoing Ongoing Notice by individual / company 6 months 1 month Termination of employment (without cause) pro-rata basis aligned to time, who dismissal. some or all STI entitlements to be paid out on a ere termination occurs by way of resignation or rminations, the STI will be reduced proportionately rement Period, but there is no other impact to the unvested LTIs to vest on a pro-rate basis aligned ot exercised, such unvested options or rights will Termination of employment (with cause) STI is forfeited.
-All unvested LTIs and vested but unexercised LTIs are forfeited.
+Component Approach for CEO Approach for other Executive KMP Total Fixed Remuneration \$920,774 Range between \$390,000 and \$415,000 Contract duration Ongoing Ongoing Notice by individual/Company 6 months 1 month Termination of employment (without cause) The Board has discretion to allow some or all STI entitlements to be paid out on a pro-rata basis aligned to time, where termination occurs by way of resignation or dismissal.
+In other forms of without cause terminations, the STI will be reduced proportionately to reflect the portion of the measurement period, but there is no other impact to the executive's entitlement.
+The Board has discretion to allow unvested LTIs to vest on a pro-rate basis aligned to time.
+Where this discretion is not exercised, such unvested options or rights will lapse.
+Termination of employment STI is forfeited. (with cause) All unvested LTIs and vested but unexercised LTIs are forfeited.